Just like you, we monitor the threat of severe weather.

 Trim Trees: to allow ample time for the County to collect the weakened or dead tree limbs, shrubs and bushes, do trimming before the season begins.
 Single-family homes may have to contact their local Trash Division to collect plants waste.
 DO NOT pile loose debris curbside once a hurricane watch or warning has been issued.

 Windows: Check that shutters are in working condition.
-All new shutters must me the Florida Building Code, and City permits are required for installation by a licensed contractor.
+All new shutters must meet the Florida Building Code, and City permits are required for installation by a licensed contractor.
 If you are covering windows with plywood, replace warped pieces and make sure all hardware is available and in place.

 Document property: Take photos or videos to document property and in case it is needed for insurance purposes.
 Make photocopies of insurance policies, wills, stock certificates and other important papers including passports, Social Security card, immunization records and bank account information.
 In the event of an evacuation, these copies will go in your evacuation kit in a sealed waterproof container.